Wirtual (WIRTUAL) Price Reaches $0.0011 on Major Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Wirtual’s launch date was September 20th, 2021.
+Wirtual’s genesis date was September 20th, 2021.
 Wirtual’s total supply is 1,000,000,000 tokens.
+Wirtual’s official Twitter account is @wirtualapp and its Facebook page is accessible here.
 Wirtual’s official message board is www.facebook.com/profile.php?id=undefined.
-Wirtual’s official Twitter account is @wirtualapp and its Facebook page is accessible here.
-Wirtual’s official website is wirtual.co.
+The official website for Wirtual is wirtual.co.

 [Telegram](https://t.me/wirtual%5Fcommunity)[Discord](https://discord.gg/ubxHPr65Jm)[Facebook](https://www.facebook.com/wirtualapp/)